IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_volume_onboarding.html.markdown

 - `input_volumes` - (List of strings) List of volumes requested to be onboarded.
 - `status` - (String) The status of volume onboarding operation.
 - `progress` - (String) The progress of volume onboarding operation.
-- `results` - List of objects - The result of volume onboarding.

-  Nested scheme for `results`:
-    - `onboarded_volumes` - (List of strings) List of volumes which are onboarded successfully.
+- `results_onboarded_volumes` - (List of strings) List of volumes which are onboarded successfully.
-    - `volume_onboarding_failures` - List of objects - The volume onboarding failure details.
+- `results_volume_onboarding_failures` - List of objects - The volume onboarding failure details.

-      Nested scheme for `results`:
+  Nested scheme for `results_volume_onboarding_failures`:
   - `failure_message` - (String) The failure reason for the volumes which have failed to be onboarded.
   - `volumes` - (List of strings) List of volumes which have failed to be onboarded.